react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/troubleshooting.md

   react-native unlink react-native-gesture-handler
   ```

-  If you're testing on iOS, make sure you have run `pod install` in the `ios/` folder:
+  If you're testing on iOS and use Mac, make sure you have run `pod install` in the `ios/` folder:

   ```sh
   cd ios; pod install; cd ..